tylerneylon/water/docs/scratch.md

 could internally detect it as a special case that is replaced by an empty list in the prefix stack.
 Note that actually using `''` (the empty literal string) would work the same (I believe).

+---

+## Even more on prefixes

+So, I realized I made a mistake in thinking about infix operators.
+Consider the expression a * b ^ c, which is a product of powers.
+Conceptually, I was previously thinking that * would be a prefix for the powers, and that ^ would be a prefix for atoms within powers.

+However, with the way the current prefix stack is set up, there's no easy way to drop * as a prefix within powers.
+In other words, the current setup would expect something like a * b * ^ * c, which is not right.

+As a fix for this, I propose using a new layer1 syntax as in a@b where a is a temporary prefix used once in the parsing of a "b" item.
+Using that setup, here is one way to define products of powers before a+b syntax:

+    atom -> "[0-9]+"
+    power[atom] -> atom '^'@power | atom
+    product[power] -> power (( '*'@power ))*

+where the layer1 conversion would effectively be:

+    atom -->
+      "[0-9]+"
+    power[atom] --> power_multi | atom
+    power_multi -->
+      atom '^'@power
+    product[power] --> product_multi | power
+    product_multi -->
+      power '*'@product

+and the highest level syntax would be:

+    atom -> "[0-9]+"
+    power -> atom+'^'
+    product -> power+'*'

+I'm not sure if all these examples will work out exactly.

+### How to internally parse an `a@b` item

+I don't think `a` ever belongs on the parse stack in this case.
+I tried to think of a way to make that work nicely, but came up empty.

+Instead, we could do something less clever and more direct - and still simple.
+Within `_parse_item`, we can break an `a@b` item down into `a` and `b`, parse those items recursively, and then set

+    b.prefix = a

+That's it.

+At this point, however, it may be worth considering all the complexities which may occur in an item that are understood by `_parse_item`.
+It's grown to the point where I'm unsure of the order of precedence, and it may be worth taking a look at later to see what can be simplified.

+Also, the current rather sophisticated prefix system was motivated by infix operators, but now I realize it's not actually that useful for that case.
+Because of that, I believe it can be greatly simplified to more closely resemble what we originally had.
+However, instead of doing that immmediately, I would like to continue developing water and a couple practice languages to keep learning what grammar syntaxes are useful.
+At that point, I think I'll be in a better position to prune out parts of the system that are not really needed.